spandanaerukull/Terraform2/readme.md

 should be very cautions changes done in dev may go to prod also by mistake
 # if we want to use this terraform.tfvars we shuld need full calirity what we are doing and where we are working
 # it is good for samll projects not for big projects
+# ==========workspaces===================
+A Terraform workspace is a separate working environment within the same Terraform configuration.
+Each workspace has its own state file, which means it keeps track of its own set of resources.

+So — you can use one configuration to manage multiple environments (like dev, stage, prod) without creating multiple folders.
+# Default Behavior
+By default, Terraform starts with a workspace called default.
+All your state and resources go there unless you create new ones.
+Example

+# Let’s say you have this configuration:
+resource "aws_instance" "web" {
+  ami           = "ami-0c55b159cbfafe1f0"
+  instance_type = "t2.micro"
+  tags = {
+    Name = "web-${terraform.workspace}"
+  }
+}
+# Now, run these commands 👇
+terraform workspace new dev
+terraform apply
+This will create an instance named web-dev.

+# Then switch to prod:

+terraform workspace new prod
+terraform apply
+This time it creates a different instance, named web-prod — because each workspace has its own state file.

+# 🧭 Useful Commands
+Command	Description
+terraform workspace list	Lists all workspaces terraform workspace new <name>	Creates a new workspace terraform workspace select <name>	Switches to an existing workspace terraform workspace show	Shows the current workspace terraform workspace delete <name>	Deletes a workspace (if empty)

+# 🧩 Tip:

+Workspaces are good for small setups.
+Folder-based structure is better for large projects with different configurations or backends.

+# ✅ Summary
+Feature	Description
+Purpose	Manage multiple environments using one configuration Each workspace has	Its own Terraform state file Default workspace	default
+Common use case	dev, stage, prod environments Terraform variable	${terraform.workspace} to identify environment

+# what is difference between terraform.tfvars and workspaces?
+Both terraform.tfvars and workspaces are used for managing multiple environments (like dev, test, prod) — but they do it in different ways.
+# ⚙️ 1️⃣ terraform.tfvars → Defines variable values
+--> It’s a file that stores values for variables.
+--> Commonly used to separate environment-specific configurations.
+📁 Example:
+variables.tf         → defines variables
+terraform.tfvars     → assigns values
+dev.tfvars           → dev-specific values
+prod.tfvars          → prod-specific values
+You can apply a specific environment by running: terraform apply -var-file="dev.tfvars"
+# ✅ Purpose:
+Use different .tfvars files for each environment.
+Terraform still runs in the same workspace, but uses different variable values.
+# ⚙️ 2️⃣ Workspaces → Separate state files
+A workspace is a separate Terraform state environment under the same configuration.
+Each workspace has its own state file, meaning its own set of resources.
+📁 Example:
+terraform workspace new dev
+terraform apply
+terraform workspace new prod
+terraform apply
+Terraform will create two different sets of infrastructure — one for dev and one for prod — using the same configuration.

+✅ Purpose:
+Use a single configuration file but maintain different states for each environment.

+# 🧩 In Simple Words

+terraform.tfvars → controls input values (like region, size, name).

+Workspace → controls which set of infrastructure (state) you’re working on.
+# Pro Tip
+You can combine both:
+Use workspaces to separate environments (different state files).
+Use tfvars files to customize each environment’s variables. terraform workspace select dev terraform apply -var-file="dev.tfvars"